SangkyuStat/SangkyuStat.github.io/index.md

 <br> <br>

-I am a Postdoctoral fellow in the Biostatistics Branch of the Division of Cancer Epidemiology and Genetics (DCEG) at the National Cancer Institute (NCI), National Institutes of Health (NIH).
-I am broadly interested in various statistical topics, from statistical theories to applications and programming.
+I am a Postdoctoral Fellow in the Biostatistics Branch, Division of Cancer Epidemiology and Genetics (DCEG), at the National Cancer Institute (NCI), National Institutes of Health (NIH).
+My research interests span the full breadth of statistical science, from theories to applied methodologies and programming.

-I completed my Ph.D. in Statistics from Michigan State University (MSU), advised by Drs.
-Haolei Weng and Hyokyoung (Grace) Hong.
-Prior to MSU, I completed my B.A. and M.A. in Statistics from Konkuk University, South Korea.
+I earned my Ph.D. in Statistics at Michigan State University, where I was co-advised by Dr. Haolei Weng and Dr. Hyokyoung (Grace) Hong.
+Earlier, I completed both my B.A. and M.A. in Statistics at Konkuk University in South Korea, where I was advised by Dr. Hyoung-Moon Kim.

 ## Research Interests